 You should read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider carefully before deciding to invest in shares of our common stock.

-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "EYEG."
+Our shares of common stock have been approved for listing on the NASDAQ Capital Market under the symbol "EYEG."